cleaversolutions/hh/_posts/2016-03-13-most-successful-hangers-in-kickstarter.markdown

 img: hdf-fb.jpg
 img-caption: A traditional clothes hanger next to a Higher Hangers prototype.
 Space-saving features of Higher Hangers allow many closets to double (or more) in capacity and allow for enhanced functionality.
 title: INFOGRAM - Why These Are The &#35;1 Hangers In Kickstarter History
-description: 5 reasons why these hangers are breaking all the rule.
+description: 5 reasons why these hangers are breaking all the rules.
 index: yes
 ---